yeatmanlab/roar-infosec/roar-sdlc.md

 - Developer: Responsible for developing the changes according to specifications in the ticket and ensuring all tests pass.
 - QA Team: Responsible for testing the change in the Staging environment.
 - Information Security Officer: Responsible for reviewing the [security checklist][link_security_checklist] and ensuring the change meets all security and compliance requirements.
-- Director of Technology and Integration: Responsible for authorizing and approving changes before deployment to the production environment.
+- Director of Technology and Innovation: Responsible for authorizing and approving changes before deployment to the production environment.

 ## SDLC Process

 The following steps outline the full SDLC process for managing code changes:

-1. Request and Documentation:
+1. Change Request:

    - Any change, whether a new feature requests or a bug fix, begins with the creation of a ticket.
    - Tickets are logged and prioritized using GitHub Issues in the centralized [ROAR repository][link_roar_issues].
 Each ticket should document the required change, the impact of the change, and any relevant security, confidentiality, and privacy considerations.